derRiesenOtter/bachelor/docs/labbook.md

 ---

-The Words module (containing the block decomposition algorithm) was copied into the folder `./src/modules/` folder: `./src/modules/Words/`.

-Additional mappings (beside the APNAMApping - Aliphatic, Positive, Negative, Aromatic) were added to the file `./src/modules/Words/Mappings.py`:
-- Amino Acids associated with IDRs (IDRMapping) [article](https://pmc.ncbi.nlm.nih.gov/articles/PMC2676888/)
-- Most meaningful grouping with five groups (MM5Mapping) [article](https://www.academia.edu/14913388/Simplifying_amino_acid_alphabets_by_means_of_a_branch_and_bound_algorithm_and_substitution_matrices)
-- PiPi interactions per group (PIPIGMapping) and per frequency (PIPIFMapping) [article](https://elifesciences.org/articles/31486)
-- RG Motifs (RGMapping)

----
+The data of the PPMC-lab dataset was prepared for further usage using

-The script `./src/scripts/prepare_raw_data.py` was created and run with:
+the script `./src/scripts/prepare_raw_data.py` and the command:

 ```sh
 python src/scripts/prepare_raw_data.py
 ```
 Creating:
 `./data/intermediate_data/llps_data_ppmclab.pkl`

-This script read the `.csv` file and filtered out sequences containing letters that are not in the mapped amino acid alphabet (X and U).
-It also added one column named `PS` that contains a `0` as negative label and a `1` as positive label.
-It saved the data as a pickle.

 ---

-The script `./src/scripts/run_block_decomposition.py` was created and run using:
+The block decomposition algorithm was run on the PPMC-lab dataset using the script `./src/scripts/run_block_decomposition.py` and the command:
 ```sh
 python src/scripts/run_block_decomposition.py
 ```
 Creating:
 `./data/intermediate_data/llps_data_ppmclab_bd.pkl`

-This script ran the block decomposition algorithm with all mappings a

-## 2025-05-13
+### 2025-05-13

-Added another Mapping to `./src/modules/Words/Mappings.py`:

-- Mapping that shows enriched amino acids in proteins containing the RG-Motif and take part in PS

----
+*git-tag 0.1.2*

-The script `./src/scripts/run_block_decomposition.py` was run again with the new
+As new mappings were added to the block decomposition the script `./src/scripts/run_block_decomposition.py` was run again:
-mapping:

 ```sh
 python src/scripts/run_block_decomposition.py
 ```